 The IGLP Workshop | Doha, Qatar

-The application deadline for the 2014 Workshop is September 15, 2013.
-Application details will be posted soon!
+The full program for the 2014 Workshop will be posted shortly!

 ||Info for Workshop Alumni|

 |Photos from 2013!||IGLP: The Workshop Sponsor||Young Policy Professionals|

 IGLP: The Workshop is an intensive residential program designed for doctoral and post-doctoral scholars and junior faculty.
 This initiative aims to promote innovative ideas and alternative approaches to issues of global law, economic policy, and social justice in the aftermath of the economic crisis.
 Our aim is to strengthen the next generation of scholars by placing them in collaboration with their global peers as they develop innovative ideas and alternative approaches to issues of global law, economic policy, social justice and governance.